megaannum/vimside/README.md

 If you set the `ensime-dist-path`, it is checked first and if it exists it is used rather than the `ensime-install-path` and `ensime-dist-dir` combination.

-Currently, Vimside does not support the Ensime SBT commands (yet to be implemented).
-When such support is created, there is an additional library, an SBT Plugin that supports integration with the ENSIME IDE: https://github.com/aemoncannon/ensime-sbt-cmd
+With SBT support, there is a SBT Plugin that supports integration with the ENSIME IDE: https://github.com/aemoncannon/ensime-sbt-cmd
+Follow the directions there and add

+    addSbtPlugin("org.ensime" % "ensime-sbt-cmd" % "VERSION")

+to your ~/.sbt/plugins/plugins.sbt file
+Where "VERSION" it the version of Ensime supported which, as the ensime-sbt-cmd README.md states, is 0.1.1.
+So, the above should be:

+    addSbtPlugin("org.ensime" % "ensime-sbt-cmd" % "0.1.1")

+Entering "ensime generate" while running sbt does indeed generate a ".ensime" file.
+I have not tested whether or not that generated file can actually be used by Vimside and passed to the backend Ensime server.

 ----